matrix-org/matrix-spec-proposals/proposals/1717-key_verification.md

 - `from_device` (string): Required.
 The device ID of the device starting the verification process.
 - `transaction_id` (string): Required.
 An identifier for the verification process.
-If this message is sent in reponse to an `m.key.verification.request` event, then it must use the same `transaction_id` as the one given in the `m.key.verification.request`.
+If this message is sent in response to an `m.key.verification.request` event, then it must use the same `transaction_id` as the one given in the `m.key.verification.request`.
 - `next_method` (string): Optional.
 If the selected verification method only